imdeepakchahar/nlp/README.md

-# Crime Data Prediction App
+# Fraud Category Prediction with Crime Data

 This web application predicts the **category** and **sub-category** of a crime based on the provided crime description.
 The application uses machine learning models trained on crime data, processes input text, and returns the corresponding predictions.
 It is built using **Flask**, **Scikit-learn**, and **LangChain**.